Detlev Müller-Siemens: Life and career

 Born in Hamburg, Müller-Siemens began with piano lessons at age six and began composing.
 He was invited to a composition class at the Musikhochschule Köln at age 13.
 He studied piano, composition and theory at the Musikhochschule Hamburg from 1970 with Günter Friedrichs.
 From 1973 to 1980, he studied with György Ligeti.
 He studied at the Conservatoire de Paris in 1977/78 with Olivier Messiaen.
 Back in Hamburg, he studied piano with Volker Banfield, and conducting with Christoph von Dohnányi.
 In 1985, he studied conducting further with Klauspeter Seibel.

 In 1981, he was an assistant at the Paris Opéra for Ligeti's Le Grand Macabre.
 He was Kapellmeister of the Städtische Bühnen Freiburg from 1986 to 1988.

-From 1991 to 2005, he was professor of composition and music theory at the Basel Music Academy, then professor for at the University of Vienna.
+From 1991 to 2005, he was professor of composition and music theory at the Basel Music Academy, then professor at the University of Vienna.

 An engagement with the work of Samuel Beckett since 1999 has been reflected in his opera Bing, the composition the space of a step for orchestra as well as in the chamber music works Light blue, almost white and ... called dusk.